ipb-halle/MetFrag/projects/metfragcl/index.md

 INFO  de.ipbhalle.metfraglib.process.CombinedMetFragProcess - Stored 110 candidate(s)<br>
 </div>
 <p><p>
-First MetFrag uses the ion settings (lines 3-5) and tolerance (line 6) to retrieve candidates from PubChemLite via the localCSV option (here, saved in the same folder as the MetFrag jar file).
+First MetFrag uses the ion settings (IsPositiveIonMode = true; PrecursorIonMode = 1; IonizedPrecursorMass = 163.1229) and tolerance (DatabaseSearchRelativeMassDeviation = 5.0) to retrieve candidates from PubChemLite via the localCSV option (here, saved in the same folder as the MetFrag jar file).
 110 matching candidates were retrieved (since the localCSV file is quite large, this can take a little bit of time to run).
 Then the processing starts, with progress reported in percent.
 After the processing is finished, a small summary is given detailing the number of discarded candidates due to the defined pre- and post-processing filters and errors occured during the processing.
-Since PubChemLite was optimized for MetFrag and mass spectrometry processing, these are usually zero. <br>
+Since PubChemLite was optimized for MetFrag and mass spectrometry data processing, these are usually zero. <br>
 The result file(s) is/are stored in the result directory given in the parameter file (<span style="font-weight:bold">ResultsPath</span>).
 The format(s) of the result file(s) is given by the parameter <span style="font-weight:bold">MetFragCandidateWriter</span>.
 The results are sorted by the "Score" column (maximim score of 5 due to the 5 score parameters set, all with weight = 1) and clearly shows that Nicotine is ranked better (Score=4.57, MoNA match 0.999 - i.e. a Level 2a identification) than the remaining candidates (Score = 1.89 or less).
-The XLS output contains all columns available in PubChemLite (not just the selected scoring terms), allowing additional interpretation of the results by the classification categories.
+The XLS output contains all columns available in PubChemLite, not just the selected scoring terms, allowing additional interpretation of the results by the classification categories.
 See the <a href="https://pubchemlite.lcsb.uni.lu/">PubChemLite website</a> for more information about PubChemLite.